digital-work-lab/open-source-project/index.md

 ## Goals

 - **Hands-on experience** as a [contributor to a real open-source project](docs/hall_of_fame.html).
-- **Collaborative teamwork** using modern open-source workflows (branching, pull requests) through Git and GitHub.
+- **Collaborative teamwork** using modern open-source workflows through Git and GitHub.
 - **Python coding** with emphasis on **code quality** and **continuous integration** tools.
 - **Contribute to real Python libraries** and complete a **code review** process.